Here you can find the code for my analysis.

 Usually, it looks like a straight line to the top, already gaining 100% in the last few months.
 They mention that these stocks have 90-100% long indicators and you should probably buy it because of that.

-After a few of these kind emails, I became a bit skeptical.
-Graphs look too good to be true, I believe after these good runs stocks can turn into correction quite easily.
-For example MLND I showed plot for, lost 50% of its value in the last 3 months.
+After a few of these kinds of emails, I became a bit skeptical.
+Graphs look too good to be true, I believe after these good runs, stocks can turn into correction quite quickly.
+For example, the MLND I showed the plot for lost 50% of its value in the last three months.

 It’s pretty easy to check something like this.
 I just collected information for all of these articles for 2019, it seems they just started publishing this article only this year.
 I got 147 results and gathered simple data, like symbol, entry_date – published date, symbol_name – full company name, and signal_perc – % of indicators which are long.

 |2019-08-02||ODT||Odonate Therapeutics Inc||100|

 If we’ll summarize % their technical indicator is long, we can get pretty impressive numbers; in 90% of these cases they have 96-100% of indicators agree it’s a long signal.

 |72% technical buy signals||1.59%|

 |80% technical buy signals||5.56%|

 |88% technical buy signals||5.56%|